 Tylenol vs Advil

-Advil, on the other hand, is also a pain-killer but its generic name is ibuprofen.
-Ibuprofen is a non-steroidal anti-inflammatory drug commonly used for relief of symptoms of arthritis, primary dysmenorrheal, migraines, etc. Advil has been in the market since 1984 and Pfizer made it.
-Advil, in contrast to Tylenol, is recommended to be taken after a meal.
-Also, it is not to be taken with aspirin since it interferes with low dose aspirin’s anti-platelet effect, rendering it less effective when aspirin is being used for stroke prevention.
+Advil is a pain-killer known by the generic name ibuprofen.
+Ibuprofen is a non-steroidal anti-inflammatory drug commonly used for relief of symptoms of arthritis, primary dysmenorrhea, migraines, etc. Advil has been in the market since 1984 and Pfizer has been credited with its creation.
+Advil is recommended to be taken after a meal and it is not recommended to be taken with aspirin since it interferes with low dose aspirin’s anti-platelet effect and rendering it less effective when aspirin is being used for stroke prevention.
 Ibuprofen is said to have the lowest incidence of digestive adverse drug reactions, but it is only true in low doses.
-Advil is usually sold in 200mg to 500mg capsules and it is warned that a maximum daily dose of 1200mg is recommended.
+Advil is usually sold in 200mg to 500mg capsules and a maximum daily dose of 1200mg is recommended.

-4. Tylenol is safe to consume with an empty stomach, but Advil is recommended to be taken after a meal.
+• Tylenol is safe to consume with an empty stomach, but Advil is recommended to be taken after a meal.